skip to Main Content

 Torsten joined FS Impact Finance in February 2017.

-As Senior Portfolio Manager he has been contributing significantly to the growth and development of the GLS Microfinance Fund.
-Since 2019 he has been increasingly involved in the development of new products in different SDG-related areas.
+As former Portfolio Manager of the GLS Microfinance Fund he contributed significantly to the Fund’s growth and development.
+Since 2021 he has been increasingly involved in the development of new products in different SDG-related areas.
+Besides, he is the co-lead for our two seed capital facilities.

 Torsten’s background is in development economics and renewable energy finance.
 Before joining FS Impact Finance, he was a Senior Project Manager at the Frankfurt School – UNEP Collaborating Centre for Climate & Sustainable Energy Finance, supporting financial institutions with their strategic transition towards “green finance”, and advising different types of investors on the feasibility and financial structuring of off-grid and energy access projects.